Perfect colourings of cyclotomic integers: Coset colourings and ideal colourings of planar modules

 In \cite{bg}, the number of Bravais colourings of $\M_n$ was obtained for all $n$ as in \eqref{eq:cls1}.
 Let us shortly explain, why in this context Bravais colourings are chirally perfect colourings, and vice versa.
 A {\em Bravais colouring} of $\M_n$ is a colouring where each one-coloured subset is in the same Bravais class as $\M_n$.
 In plain words, this means that each one-coloured subset is similar to $\M_n$.
 More precisely: there is $q \in \C$ such that for each $i$, $c^{-1}(i)$ is a translate of $q \M_n$.
 For a general definition of Bravais class, see for instance \cite{m}.

-\begin{thm} Let $\M_n = \Z[\xi_n]$ be a principal ideal domain.
-A colouring of $\M_n$ is a Bravais colouring, if and only if it is a chirally perfect colouring, if and only if it is an ideal colouring. \end{thm} \begin{proof} Let $c$ be an ideal colouring induced by $(q)$.
+\begin{theorem} Let $\M_n = \Z[\xi_n]$ be a principal ideal domain.
+A colouring of $\M_n$ is a Bravais colouring, if and only if it is a chirally perfect colouring, if and only if it is an ideal colouring. \end{theorem} \begin{proof} Let $c$ be an ideal colouring induced by $(q)$.
 Trivially, $(q) = q \M_n$ is similar to $\M_n$, and the cosets are translates of $q \M_n$.
 Thus $c$ is a Bravais colouring.

 Let $c$ be a Bravais colouring of $\M_n$.
 Without loss of generality, let $0 \in c^{-1}(1)$.
 The set $c^{-1}(1)$ of points of colour 1 is similar to $\M_n$, that is, it equals $q \M_n$ for some $q \in \C$.
 Since $c^{-1}(1) \subset \M_n$, we have $q \M_n \subset \M_n$, which implies $q \in \M_n$.
 Thus $c^{-1}(1) = (q)$.
 All other preimages $c^{-1}(i)$ are translates of $(q)$, thus cosets of $(q)$ in $\M_n$.
 Therefore $c$ is an ideal colouring.